 The first question you want to answer is why you want to buy a vacation home.
 It could be that you're retiring, putting up your current home with a London Ontario real estate agent and heading south.
 It could also be that you just want somewhere to escape to with your family a few times a year.
 If you're only planning on spending a limited amount of time in your vacation home, really examine whether buying is the right option.
 You could rent or time share and still have a complete home to stay in without all of the same costs and responsibilities that go with owning real estate.

 Next, you want to consider what is going to be done with your home when you're not occupying it.
-Lots of people have an oceanfront home or Toronto Real Estate Listings that they decide to rent out to other vacationers when they can't be there.
+Lots of people have an oceanfront home or luxury property that they decide to rent out to other vacationers when they can't be there.
 This is a great way to increase your income and see that the home is not left unoccupied for too long.
 The insurance is higher for a home that is not lived in year round and there are dangers with the maintenance of the home as well as its safety.

-Taking a break from your job as a teacher or driving a Toronto taxi cab to head out to your very own vacation home is a dream for most people.
+Taking a break from your job as an accountant or a driver with Uber, to head out to your very own vacation home is a dream for most people.
 But a lot of time and consideration needs to go into making any smart real estate purchase.
 Only after you've fully examined your financial and personal situations should you really consider spending the money on a vacation home.